dreamx-market/dreamx-docs/http.md

 Submit a signed trade or a batch of signed trades, submitting a batch is atomic, the whole batch either succeed or none succeed

-**NOTE**: When submitting a batch of trades, they must be signed by the sane address and the orders they fill must be of the same give_token_address/take_token_address pair.
+**NOTE**: When submitting a batch of trades, they must be signed by the same address and the orders they fill must be of the same give_token_address/take_token_address pair.

 #### Request